-Market method: Compare the salary of the S Corp owner to what other professionals in similar roles, industries, and geographic locations earn.
+- Market method: Compare the salary of the S Corp owner to what other professionals in similar roles, industries, and geographic locations earn.

-Cost method: Calculate the value of the owner’s contribution based on the time spent and the cost of hiring someone to perform similar tasks.
-This is also sometimes called the "many hats" method as it involves estimating the time spent per year across several different categories of tasks, and the typical compensation associated with those tasks to arrive at a figure for reasonable compensation.
+- Cost method: Calculate the value of the owner’s contribution based on the time spent and the cost of hiring someone to perform similar tasks.
+This is also sometimes called the "many hats" method, as it involves estimating the time spent per year across several different categories of tasks and the typical compensation associated with those tasks to arrive at a figure for reasonable compensation.

-Income method: Allocate a portion of business profits to the owner as salary, ensuring it’s sufficient for tax compliance.
-Care needs to be taken to ensure that the compensation is still "reasonable" as it's possible using this method to arrive at compensation that the IRS wouldn't consider acceptable.
+- Income method: Allocate a portion of business profits to the owner as salary, ensuring it’s sufficient for tax compliance.
+Care needs to be taken to ensure that the compensation is still "reasonable," as it's possible using this method to arrive at compensation that the IRS wouldn't consider acceptable.
+One simplified version of this is the "60/40 rule", where 60% of your profits are allocated to your compensation and 40% is passthrough profits.
+However, the tax courts have found that the 60/40 rule isn't sufficient on its own to establish reasonable compensation.

 - Independent Investors Test: This is the most complex method and involves assessing whether a hypothetical independent investor would accept the owner’s compensation based on the company’s return on investment (ROI).